Test Planning: A Detailed Guide

 This phase defines the goals and expected results of test execution.
 Since all testing intends to identify as many defects as possible, the objects must include:

-- A list of all software features – functionality, GUI, performance standards- that must be tested.
+- A list of all software features – functionality, GUI, performance standards- must be tested.

 - The ideal result or benchmark for every aspect of the software that needs testing.
 This is the benchmark to which all actual results will be compared.